First, let’s define the difference between collaboration and communication.

-- To prioritizing problem-solving
+- To prioritize problem-solving

 The more people on a given project actually collaborate – the easier it gets to catch sight of any potential or existing problems and to offer a greater number of possible solutions.
 We get to the whys a lot faster if there is open communicating and constructive work happening.

-- To bringing structure to our work
+- To bring structure to our work

 If we communicate without collaborating, we can risk losing out on long term progress.
-By actually working together we can make plans, set goals and determine what our next steps need to be.
+By actually working together we can make plans, set goals, and determine what our next steps need to be.
 Just exchanging information isn’t what makes teams successful, transforming that information into future actions is what matters.

 - To share our knowledge long term

-When working collaboratively, people bring different skill sets and backgrounds to the table.
+When working collaboratively, people bring different skill-sets and backgrounds to the table.
 This is a perfect chance to make it a learning experience through feedback, opinions, and sharing knowledge.
 Also, mistakes and failures are a great opportunity to gain an understanding of different perspective and this can be extremely valuable for gaining a better sense of a collective workflow.